10 Steps to Finding the Best Real Estate Brokerage

 Look for direct access to either an experienced, ethical broker or manager, for necessary consultations.
 Affiliation with a company that has a tarnished reputation will certainly diminish your brand.

 On that note, a brokerage should allow and support you in co-branding, developing your own brand alongside the company, should you ever leave.
 Lacking this, you are essentially building someone else's equity at your own expense.
 To use our own marketing language, it's like renting instead of buying.

-Equitable commision splits are more a function of the services being provided.
-For example, if the broker is the rainmaker and you are focused on serving the client and closing the transaction, then that merits a greater portion of the commision.
+Equitable commission splits are more a function of the services being provided.
+For example, if the broker is the rainmaker and you are focused on serving the client and closing the transaction, then that merits a greater portion of the commission.
 Otherwise, if you as the agent are developing your own business, you should get a bigger piece, as you are laying out the resources to acquire the business.

 The ideal brokerage would provide effective retirement options, so agents aren't only as good as their last deal.
 After 25 years in the industry, we believe we've found that dream brokerage.

 Chris and Karen Highland is a residential real estate team in Central Maryland.
 Karen handles internet marketing and social media, while Chris is also a Regional Leader with eXp Realty Maryland.
 They are both excited about the tools and collaborative environment they have found at eXp Realty.
 You can find Karen and Chris at Frederick Maryland Real Estate.

 Lynn Pineda - Coral Springs, FL REALTOR®

 Lynn Pineda is a top real estate agent in Coral Springs, FL.
 Here is what Lynn commented - What an important question that Joe has tackled and I’m happy to provide some of my own tips to help.